Breaking News | INEC Explains Use Of New Registration Device For CVR

 “Nigerians who are not computer literate or who live in rural areas can start and finish their registration at any of the designated registration centres.

-“Those with computers, tablets or smart phones can start their registration online and complete their biometrics at any of the designated centres.
+READ ALSO: APC registration: Imo exceeds 2 million target — Technical committee “Those with computers, tablets, or smartphones can start their registration online and complete their biometrics at any of the designated centres.

 “The online portal will have a registration area and polling unit locator that will assist registrants locate the registration area and polling unit nearest to them,’’ he said.